emiryuksel/SteamSplit/README.md

-# SplitSteam
+# SteamSplit

-**SplitSteam** is a lightweight tool to split Steam game costs among players.
+**SteamSplit** is a lightweight tool to split Steam game costs among players.
 One player pays double, while others split the remaining cost equally.
 Results are displayed in **USD** and converted to **TRY** using a real-time exchange rate API.

 ---